 In addition to funds made available by the University, the State System also awards funds for research or special projects.
 The most widely available of these funds is the Faculty Professional Development Committee (FPDC) grant program.
 This annual grant competition is supported by funds allocated in the faculty CBA.
-Though this program was on hold during the 2011 and 2012 academic years, it has been reinstated and a new RFP is expected to be released in October 2013 with awards being made in March 2014.
+This program is currently on hold for the 2015-16 Academic year.

 The FPDC grants represent an excellent opportunity for faculty just beginning a research program to seek initial funding with relatively little investment.
 The proposals are short - in the past narratives were limited to 5 pages - and are reviewed and critiqued by a campus committee before being moved forward for consideration by a System-wide board comprised of faculty and administrators from all 14 PASSHE universities.
 Each university is allowed to submit up to 12 proposals.
 In the past, Millersville has had 3 to 4 proposals funded annually.
 In previous years, awards were capped at $8,000.

 The RFP from the 2014-2015 funding cycle can be downloaded here.
 For more information on this program, including a list of successful faculty and copies of previously funded proposals, please contact René Muñoz.